 See PhD Guidelines for full information about the Qualifying Exam process.

 - Before or on the date on which examination question(s) are sent to the student, the supervisor (or designated co-supervisor) must submit SGSPA Form - Comprehensive or Qualifying Exam Notice.

 - Within ten working days of the deadline for the exam answer, each examiner (including the supervisor(s)) completes PhD Form B: Examiner Qualifying Examination Report and returns it to the supervisor (or designated co-supervisor).

 - The supervisor then completes and submits PhD Form C: Qualifying Examination Result Report along with all copies of PhD Form B to Cultural Studies.

 - N.b.: There is no meeting requirement following the writing of the QE.

-- After the examination, students or faculty members may speak with the Director or fill out the following form if they have any concerns about its conduct: SGS Form - Comprehensive or Qualifying Exam Notice
+- After the examination, students or faculty members may speak with the Director or fill out the following form if they have any concerns about its conduct: SGSPA Form - Confidential Report to the Dean.

 After passing the QE, please submit electronic copies of the following documents to Cultural Studies at email@example.com.
 When you do so, please indicate if we may share any of these items with future students as examples.

 - your original 1000-word proposal + annotated bibliography